 YFF’s activities are centered on bringing individuals together for open public dialogues to share experiences, explore emerging issues, and debate varying opinions constructively.
 In that light YFF sponsors many issues forums and leadership seminars throughout the academic year.
 YFF forums and seminars not only focus on emerging issues in forest management, they also give students exposure to leaders in the NGO, industry, landowner, and government sectors in forest conservation and sustainable forestry.
 They provide an opportunity for diverse parties to meet and exchange ideas and have led to ongoing dialogue concerning forestry problems and solutions.
 YFF publishes the YFF Review to disseminate to a wide audience the outcomes and lessons learned from its work.

 Midcareer short courses The Global Institute offers short courses that bring the latest thinking on sustainable forestry management to working professionals.
 Courses range from executive level for management professionals to field-based courses for forestry practitioners.

-Global Forest Atlas The Global Forest Atlas is a Web site that brings together issues facing forests in the twenty-first century: forest management, deforestation, land use, governance, and conservation.
-Launched in 2014, the Global Forest Atlas currently highlights the two largest tropical forest regions of the world, the Amazon basin and the Congo basin, and the boreal forest region.
+Global Forest Atlas The Global Forest Atlas is a website that brings together issues facing forests in the twenty-first century: forest management, deforestation, land use, governance, and conservation.
+Launched in 2014, the Global Forest Atlas currently highlights the two largest tropical forest regions of the world, the Amazon basin and the Congo basin; the boreal forest region; and the Himalayas.
 Introducing forest issues in these regions, the forest atlas describes the scientific foundation, trends, and breaking news and research, including research and advocacy of Yale F&ES researchers, students, and graduates.
 The Global Forest Atlas plans to expand coverage of forest issues to all of the important forest regions of the world.